nataliemgee/ENGL-396-Final-Project/ConceptualDevelopers.md

 # **Conceptual Overview For Developers**
 ## **About**
 My Favorite Albums is a web-based data analysis software that allows users to analyze, compare, and explore music albums across multiple years.
-The platform provides interactive visualizations and filters and gives users the ability to examine trends over time to evaluate individual artists, and assess highly rated albums.
+The platform allows users to update displayed data and offers interactive visualizations and filters and gives users the ability to examine trends over time to evaluate individual artists, and assess highly rated albums.

 ## **Key Features**
 My Favorite Albums is a web-based data analysis platform that provides seven tabs with different modes of data interpretation for users.